 - Be careful with limbs that might have tension on them.
 They can bounce back as the tension is released, and could possibly hit you.

 - Don’t cut limbs that are too large for your saw to cut.
-Cutting to large of a limb can make the saw bind up in the limb and get stuck.
+Cutting too large of a limb can make the saw bind up in the limb and get stuck.

 Some Final Thoughts on Electric Pole Saws

-Electric pole saws can be very handy and electric outdoor power tool to have at your home.
-Chainsaws are great tools, but you need to take a few extra cautions when using them in your landscape or around your home.
+Electric pole saws can be very handy and electric outdoor power tools to have at your home.
+Chainsaws are great tools, but you need to take a few extra cautions when using them in your landscape for tree trimming around your home.